ausikek/Password-Checker/README.md

 ### What happens in the back-end?

-The back-end will be called with the Master() Function.
+The back-end will be called with the Verifier Class.
 It simply contains all the functions below.

 ### The inputpass() Function